threefoldfoundation/www_threefold_io/content/page/home/partenerships/partner2/index.md

 link: https://cloud.threefold.io/
 ---

 In just a few steps, achieve unparalleled privacy and endless scalability on our peer-to-peer cloud.
-Our prices will truly shock you!
+Our prices will shock you!